 The course consists of 50 cases which have been designed to practise a broad range of scenarios.
 Delegates will be able to compare their results with recommended answers.
 The mock exam follows the COPDEND format, with all scenarios and recommended responses having been reviewed and examined by young professionals and experienced dentists.

-The course is hosted on our CPD hub.
+The course is hosted on our CPD hub and can be taken as many times as you wish.
 The login is the same as your BDA student member login.
 Your email address is your username.
 If you haven't activated it, please set it up.